pavithra-576/DATA-SCIENCE-Training/README.md

-# DATA-SCIENCE-Training
+# DATA-SCIENCE-Training -

-# Machine Learning Concepts
+01.#MACHINE LEARNING CONCEPTS

 This repository contains my notes, code, and practice notebooks from learning **Machine Learning** as part of my Data Science training.
 Each folder covers one concept, with explanations and hands-on implementation.